jmdotnet/spotify-music-search/README.md

 # Getting started

-Before you can build this project, you must install and configure the following dependencies on your machine:
+Install the following dependencies on your machine and sign up for a Spotify Web API account.

 ## Visual Studio 2019 (Community, Professional or Enterprise) ([link](https://visualstudio.microsoft.com/vs/))